 Gentoo Ebuild is an actively used programming language created in 1999.
 An ebuild is a specialized bash script which automates compilation and installation procedures for software packages.
 The format was created by the Gentoo Linux project for use in its Portage software management system.
 Each version of an application or package in the Portage repository has a specific ebuild script written for it.
 Read more on Wikipedia...

 - Gentoo Ebuild ranks in the top 10% of languages

 - file extensions for Gentoo Ebuild include ebuild

 - the Gentoo Ebuild team is on twitter

 - See also: bash

-- I have 35 facts about Gentoo Ebuild. what would you like to know? email me and let me know how I can help.
+- Have a question about Gentoo Ebuild not answered here?
+Email me and let me know how I can help.

 Example code from the web: